jonrabago/hw13/README.md

 # Your Project Title Here
--You're a celebrity signing autographs to adoring fans.-
+~~You're a celebrity signing autographs to adoring fans.~~ Draw Your Own Character

 ## Summary
--Fans come up to you so you can autograph your headshot.
+~~Fans come up to you so you can autograph your headshot.
 Each time they comment on how much they adore you, as you sign.
-In the background, you'll hear crowds of cheering fans.-
+In the background, you'll hear crowds of cheering fans.~~

+App that works on both mobile and web devices, where you can draw your own little characters.
+With plentiful of colors and stroke weights, theres a variation of what you can create!

 ## Component Parts
--Headshots, [babies, boobs, and butts might be asked to be signed], variety of voices commenting, crowd cheering, you can autograph with a touchscreen and mouse, items swiping right after being signed.-
+~~Headshots, [babies, boobs, and butts might be asked to be signed], variety of voices commenting, crowd cheering, you can autograph with a touchscreen and mouse, items swiping right after being signed.~~

 ## When your project is completed, you will then add the following sections: